patrickfav/indoor-positioning/readme.md

 # Introduction
 This is a full-featured indoor positioning system that was developed during my master thesis.
-Its server component uses servlets and an Angular JS front end whereas the Router/AP service is written in Lua.
+Its server component uses servlets and an Angular JS front end, whereas the Router/AP service is written in Lua.

 ![UI Overview](https://github.com/patrickfav/indoor-positioning/blob/master/misc/ui-overview.png?raw=true)